nspcast/htotw/content/posts/2015-09-24-episode-113-indian-ex-adventist-and-black-ex-baptist-with-jamila-and-chris-randall.md

 ---
-title: Episode 113 – Indian Ex-Adventist and Black Ex-Baptist with Jamila and Chris Randall
+title: AN 113 – Indian Ex-Adventist and Black Ex-Baptist with Jamila and Chris Randall
 author: Dustin
 type: post
 date: 2015-09-24T07:00:00+00:00